Every one of us faces it at some point. We need to get unstuck in writing. I’m going to tell you exactly what works for me.

 I don’t bother with the little wire spiral-bound notebooks.
 Those wires always get caught on things and they’re messy to store in drawers or cabinets.

 I use a pen.
-I won’t use a pencil for writing unless there is no pen available.
+A pencil is out of the question for writing unless there is no pen available.

 Why?
 Because a pen is more consistent and reliable when you’re ideas are flowing.
 You can write and write and write, and unless the pen is out of ink, the text will look consistent, dark and easy to read.